Berlin artisan chocolate

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: August 31, 2018.
-This entry was posted in Chocolate around the World, European chocolate, Featured, Front page and tagged bean to bar, Belize, Belizium, Berlin, Cacao Contor Berlin, CCB Cacao Contour Berlin, Holger in’t Veld, neighborhoods, onion, Peru, salami, Theobro.ma, Waldmeister, Winterfeldt Schokoladen, Wohlfarth Schokoladen, woodruff.
+This entry was posted in Chocolate around the World, European chocolate, Featured, Front page, Review and tagged bean to bar, Belize, Belizium, Berlin, Cacao Contor Berlin, CCB Cacao Contour Berlin, Holger in’t Veld, neighborhoods, onion, Peru, salami, Theobro.ma, Waldmeister, Winterfeldt Schokoladen, Wohlfarth Schokoladen, woodruff.
 Bookmark the permalink.